 Curriculum Frameworks - Learning standards developed by the state, derived from the common core standards, to reflect what students should know and be able to do in ELA and Math in all grades.
 Also contains guidance for teachers regarding effective instructional strategies for student learning.
-The Massachusetts Curriculum Frameworks will be the basis for future testing that will replace current MCAS testing.
+The Massachusetts Curriculum Frameworks are the basis for standardized testing.